Farama-Foundation/Gymnasium/docs/content/basic_usage.md

 env.close()
 ```

-The output should look something like this
+The output should look something like this:

 ```{figure} https://user-images.githubusercontent.com/15806078/153222406-af5ce6f0-4696-4a24-a683-46ad4939170c.gif
 :width: 50%